8 Common and Serious Side Effects of Byetta

 Key Takeaways

-• Byetta is a medication used to improve blood sugar control in type 2 diabetes, but it can cause a range of side effects.
+• Byetta is a medication used to help improve blood sugar control in adults with type 2 diabetes.

-• Serious side effects such as pancreatitis and kidney problems require immediate medical attention.
+• Serious side effects are uncommon but may include pancreatitis (severe abdominal pain) or kidney problems, which require immediate medical attention.

-• Managing side effects effectively can improve treatment adherence and quality of life.
+• Learning how to manage side effects and staying in contact with your healthcare provider can help improve treatment success and overall quality of life.

 Understanding Byetta Side Effects